pop-os/docs/src/manage-apps/using-eddy.md

 ## Installing Deb Packages with Eddy

-Eddy is an [open-source](https://github.com/donadigo/eddy) deb package installer that comes pre-packaged with Pop!\_OS.
+[Eddy](https://github.com/pop-os/eddy) is an open-source Debian package installer that comes pre-installed with Pop!\_OS.

 1. Download the application's deb file.
 When given file options, choose the version that matches your CPU architecture.